ADHIRAJ1810/Hands-On-Training/README.md

-Set of Assumptions
+Set of Assumptions/Restrictions

 1. Donor is going to able to negotiate payment frequency/Amount to donate/years before starting doantion only.

 2. Donor has to complete installments serially(Datewise).

-3. For Mass Donation, user has no installments in cancelled/pending status.
+3. For Mass Donation, user has no installments in cancelled/Partially Completed status.
    If so: complete latest installment then go for mass doantion for remaining.

 4. If all installments are pending : Complete Donation is Pending.